History of Rules in the NFL

 - A Forward Pass over the goal line that was not caught was a touchback and the ball went to the defending team at the 20 yard line.

-- Neutral Zone created.
+- *Neutral Zone of 1 yard was created.

 - First Down must be reached in 3 plays and the length was increased to 10 yards from 5.